Information for high value residents about locating to Jersey

 Consideration will be given to the applicant's previous ability to fulfil their economic or financial commitments.

-The Minister for Treasury and Resources may attach specific conditions to granting the application for the 2011 rules to apply.
+The Comptroller may attach specific conditions to granting the application for the 2018 rules to apply.
 Such conditions would depend on the specific details of the applicant's circumstances.

-The application must be made by 31 October in the tax year from which the 2011 rules are to
+The application must be made by 31 October in the tax year from which the 2018 rules are to apply.

-The Minister for Treasury and Resources will respond within 30 days of receipt of a full application.
+The Comptroller will respond within 30 days of receipt of a full application.

 Subsequent to the granting of the application, in the event of any of the conditions being breached the individual's tax treatment will revert to its original status for the tax year in question and then onwards.